Type Iax supernova

-A type Iax supernova is a rare subtype of type Ia supernova, which leaves behind a remnant star, known as zombie star, rather than completely dispersing the white dwarf.
-Type Iax supernovae are similar to type Ia, but have a lower ejection velocity and lower luminosity.
-Type Iax supernovae may occur at a rate between 5 and 30 percent of the Ia supernova rate.
-As of October 2014, thirty supernovae had been identified in this category.
+A Type Iax supernova is a kind of thermonuclear supernova with many similarities to Type Ia supernovae, but can leave behind a remnant star, known as a zombie star, rather than completely dispersing the white dwarf.
+Type Iax supernovae are similar to Type Ia, but have a lower ejecta velocity and lower luminosity.
+Type Iax supernovae may occur at a rate between 5 and 30 percent of the Type Ia supernova rate.
+As of April 2026, at least 65 supernovae had been identified in this class.

-In a binary system consisting of a white dwarf and a companion star, the white dwarf strips away material from its companion.
-Normally the white dwarf would eventually reach a critical mass, and fusion reactions would make it explode and completely dissipate it, but in a Type Iax supernova, only a part of the dwarf's mass is lost.
+In a binary system consisting of a white dwarf and a helium companion star, the white dwarf strips away material from its companion.
+Normally the white dwarf would eventually reach a critical mass, where fusion reactions would make the star explode, completely unbinding the system.
+However, a Type Iax supernova only ejects part of the white dwarf's mass, leaving a gravitationally bound remnant star.

 The two inset images show before-and-after images captured by NASA's Hubble Space Telescope of Supernova 2012Z in the spiral galaxy NGC 1309.
 The white X at the top of the main image marks the location of the supernova in the galaxy.